orangejuice/blog/data/activity/movie-男与女-2016/record.en.md

 date: 2023-11-29 22:32:10+08:00
 douban:
   rating: 8.1
-  subtitle: 2016 / South Korea / Drama Romance / Lee In-ki / Gong Yoo, Jeon Do-yeon
+  subtitle: 2016 / Korea / Drama Romance / Directed by Lee Yoon-ki / Starring Gong
+    Yoo, Jeon Do-yeon
   history:
     - date: 2023-11-29 22:32:10
       comment: via tg arya
       status: todo
 ---

-via tg arya 2023-11-29 / via tw Mickey_M 'Man and Woman' rated 8.1 on Douban.
-It's the best portrayal of adult male-female relationships I've seen in recent years.
-It's about extramarital affairs.
-I like the title 'Man and Woman' because it doesn't take a stance or make judgmental observations.
-The bed scene between Jeon Do-yeon and Gong Yoo may not display the most sophisticated techniques, but it's one of the best I've seen so far.
-It gracefully portrays the relentless desire and mutual respect between them, and is beautifully filmed.
-2024-1-22
+via tg arya 2023-11-29 / via tw Mickey_M 'A Man and A Woman' scored an 8.1 on Douban.
+It's one of the best films I've seen in recent years that portrays the relationship between adult men and women, dealing with extramarital affairs.
+I like the title 'A Man and A Woman' for not having any directional viewpoint or partisanship.
+Jeon Do-yeon and Gong Yoo's bed scene is one of the finest I have seen; not to say it's the highest level of performance technique but it's definitely among the top ones I've seen.
+What's vivid is their intertwined desires, cherishing and respecting each other, portrayed in a very, very beautiful and skillful manner.
+2023-1-22